ScriptedEvents/ScriptedEventsReloaded/llms-full.md

 $nameLengthOdd = @sender -> name -> length -> isOdd
 ```

-### Enum Values vs String Representations
+### Enum Values vs. String Representations

-When using enum values in methods vs properties, note the type difference:
+When using enum values in methods vs. properties, note the type difference:

 **In methods** - Use bare enum tokens (unquoted):
 ```